terrapkg/packages/README.md

 ## Searching Packages

 [pkgs.org](https://fedora.pkgs.org/rawhide/terra/) and [Repology](https://repology.org/) provide a list of the packages available in Terra.
-You can also `dnf search` for all packages, or search in graphical app stores for packages (they must package an [AppStream MetaData](https://www.freedesktop.org/software/appstream/docs/chap-AppStream-About.html) file to be seen this way) once you have Terra installed.
+You can also `dnf search` for all packages, or search in graphical app stores for packages with [AppStream MetaData](https://www.freedesktop.org/software/appstream/docs/chap-AppStream-About.html) once you have Terra installed.

 ## Questions?